Rollcloud/whathappened/README.md

 To create a changelog of commits between (branch: main) and (tag: v1.0.0) and write the output to file:

     $ whathappened -o CHANGELOG.md main..v1.0.0

+To create a development changelog, with addition headings like 'Testing' and 'Reverted':

+    $ whathappened -d

 ## Package Changelog